FernyCastro8/bootcamp_timed_quiz_Mod4/README.md

 After selecting ‘right or wrong’ answers, the user is to click the next button to be prompted with the following question.

-Completing the quiz, the user is to be asked with the choice of whether to restart the quiz or not.
+Completing the quiz, the user is to be asked with the choice of whether to restart the quiz.

+If true, the quiz restarts.
+If false, the app is to promt a goodbuye message.

 ---------------------------------------------------------------------